digitalfabrik/integreat-app/docs/08-cicd.md

 There are Android and iOS specific lanes.
 Lanes for Android live in `./android/fastlane` and for iOS in `./ios/fastlane`.

+### General

+For an overview of the Fastlane lanes refer to the [auto-generated README](../fastlane/README.md#available-actions).
+These lanes are responsible for delivering and uploading artifacts, bumping the version using the [deliverino GitHub bot](#deliverino-github) and sending notifications.

 ### Android

 For an overview of the Fastlane lanes refer to the [auto-generated README](../android/fastlane/README.md#available-actions).
 These lanes are responsible for setting up the signing keys and building the Android app.